margostino/climateline/README.md

 - [ ] Preview description in timeline section
 - [ ] Improve AboutMe content with Links and manifesto
 - [ ] Create and set Domain
+- [ ] Subscription to notifications
+- [ ] Twitter integration

 # Contributing

-I am learning NextJS and to be honest these are my first steps in Frontend at all.
+I am not a Frontend developer.
+I just learned some basic NextJS in order to have the initial prototype.
 So the design and UX will go very slow.
-So this is a 'Shout' for Frontend developers willing to contribute to Climate Change Awareness.
-Feel free to create a shiny PR.
+But not the content.
+So of course this is a 'Shout' for Frontend developers willing to contribute to Climate Change Awareness.
+Feel free to create a shiny PR (either for content or design).

 # License